 When the server reboots it will try to recover the ListenSessions that where active before the reboot.
 The data member from the ListenSession will not be restored and will be initialized with zero bytes.
 The ClientSessions will not be recoverd since it is impossible to recover a connection initiated by a client.
 All data saved by the SavePluginData function will be saved on disk (except if flag GDPD_MEMORY_ONLY is set or if the data is saved in the ClientSession's data storage).
 The data saved in the ProtocolSession data storage will be restored at the moment the protocol calls the function AcceptProtocol during the initialization.
 The data saved in the ListenSession data storage will be recovered before the protocols are requested to start binding.

-The data saved on disk is not saved in a file, but in the Registry.
+On Windows, the data saved on disk is not saved in a file, but in the Registry.
 The registry key where all data is saved is: HKEY_LOCAL_MACHINE\SOFTWARE\TV's software\TV's server v3 (x86 and x64) or HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\TV's software\TV's server v3 (if you run the x86 version on a x64 system).
+On Linux, the data is saved in the directory /etc/tvs-server-x64 or /etc/tvs-server-x86.
+The same data structure is used as described below, but keys are directories and values are files.
+This key or directory can be changed using the -r switch.
 This key has the following sub-keys: